 Companies rarely give this reality a second thought until they are already strategizing an expansion into foreign markets.
 But when they learn all that’s required to translate eCommerce websites and apps, many will wish they started planning sooner.

 Extensive product catalogs might take months to translate, missing style guidelines could compromise brand consistency, and SEO oversights can kill traffic volume and conversion rates.

 Thankfully, Smartling simplifies the eCommerce translation equation to help brands connect faster and travel farther.

 Traditional translation processes often require months of tedious work to even gather the source content brands want to translate.
 Developers first need to internationalize the website or app, manually isolating the desired text from the rest of the software code.
 These segments are then added to a strings file or copied into a spreadsheet before finally being emailed to a translator.

 To the relief of marketers, developers, and localization managers alike, Smartling’s translation management platform automates the majority of that process.

-Our Global Delivery Network can collect any web-based source content in

-	an instant.
-Instead of spending months manually scraping their code, all

-	our clients need to do is make a small, one-time adjustment to their
+Our Global Delivery Network can collect any web-based source content in an instant.
+Instead of spending months manually scraping their code, all our clients need to do is make a small, one-time adjustment to their domain configuration.

-	domain configuration.

-	Alternatively, our pre-built CMS connectors can forge direct

-	integrations with popular eCommerce platforms like Magento, Demandware,

-	and Hybris.
-Or, development teams can build more customized solutions by

-	leveraging Smartling’s flexible translation API.
+Alternatively, our pre-built eCommerce connectors can forge direct integrations with popular eCommerce platforms like Salesforce Commerce Cloud (formerly Demandware), and SAP Hybris.
+Or, development teams can build more customized solutions by leveraging Smartling’s flexible translation API.